Toybox-Labs/support-page/README.md

 # Toybox Troubleshooting Page

-The following repo contains Toybox's troubleshooting page.
-We would love for you to contribute!
+Welcome to the Toybox's troubleshooting repo!
+Thanks for checking us out.
+We would love for you to contribute.

+You can submit pull requests if you want to help!

 ## Getting started